AngelPenalver/ecommerce-api/README.md

 # ecommerce-api

 REST API for an e‑commerce platform built with **NestJS**, **TypeORM**, and **PostgreSQL**.
-It includes JWT authentication, user management, products and categories, validations with `class-validator`, and a standard response wrapper for all endpoints.
+It includes JWT authentication for both Users and Developers, product and category management, and project tracking.

 ## Tech stack